 Individual Blackberry and Blueberry Crisps

 It’s fruit crisp season!
 Can I get a yes yes!
-And of course I needed to bring you my contribution in the form of these individual blackberry and blueberry crisps!
+And of course I needed to bring you my contribution in the form of these individual berry crisps!

 Now, we have already clearly established my intense ♥ for blackberries.
 I won’t wax on all poetic again about my happiness surrounding this awesome fruit.